-As part of the pre-tender survey work by JURU, a total of 37 detector nights of passive acoustic recordings were gathered at 4 locations distributed evenly across the wind farm site.
-This was undertaken between May and October 2021.
+A total of 37 detector nights of passive acoustic recordings were gathered at 4 locations distributed evenly across the wind farm site, between May and October 2021.
 Each of the four locations was sampled for at least two complete nights during each of the months of May, June, September, and October of year 2021 and subsequently during the months of July and August of the following year.
-This was supplemented by acoustic transect surveys (active surveys) along two transects of roughly 10 km in length, with each transect surveys spanning May-October).
+This was supplemented by acoustic transect surveys (active surveys) along two transects of roughly 10 km in length, with each transect sampled two times in each of the 4 months in which surveys were conducted (16 total transect surveys spanning May-October).
 Additional 17 detector x nights of passive acoustic recordings were gathered between July and August 2022.

-These recordings were gathered with ground-based Songmeter SM4 recorder from Wildlife Acoustics, and the ultrasound data were analyzed using a combination of automated algorithms (Kaleidoscope Pro software for European bat species) and manual expert review using BatSound 4 for non-European species.
+The recordings were gathered with ground-based Songmeter SM4 recorder from Wildlife Acoustics, and the ultrasound data were analyzed using a combination of automated algorithms (Kaleidoscope Pro software for European bat species) and manual expert review using BatSound 4 for non-European species.